chortingg/Simulation-of-Subsystem-Testing-of-Infusion-Pumps/README.md

 - The LCD screen simulates the LCD screen on the original infusion pump.
 - The push button simulates the START/STOP buttons in the user interface of the infusion pump.

-2. Feedback Element: Optical Sensor and Component X
+2. Feedback Element: Optical Sensor and Component X (which is the pressure sensor + LED)
 - Optical Sensor simulates that of the original infusion pump to detect if the door of the infusion pump has been closed.
 - Component X simulates the yellow LED light on the infusion pump and the pressure sensor to detect if the tubing has been inserted into the pump.
 If it is inserted, the pressure sensor  senses this and LED switches off.